algomusic/M16/README.md

 M16 prioritises audio processing and may not play well with other libraries where timing is critical, such as wifi, and file i/o.
 The temporary stopping of audio during these tasks may help coordination between them.

 Designed for use with the Arduino IDE.
+Currently works with V2 of Arduino ESP32 by Espressif.

 M16 is inspired by the 8-bit Mozzi audio library by Tim Barrass 2012